Download Complete Bulletin (891 KB)

 Rollers, Harvesters, Peas, Harvesting, Farm machinery, Crop filters, Field trials, Western Australia

 Agriculture | Agronomy and Crop Sciences | Soil Science

 Riethmuller, G, and Pritchard, I. (2003), Successful field pea harvesting.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4569.